iamapilotstar/Social-Media-Performance-Intelligence/README.md

 • Average Engagement Rate: 5.5%

-This shows strong baseline engagement relative to reach.
+These metrics show a strong baseline engagement relative to reach.

 ---